open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 the wrapped database interfaces, the otelsql generates the telemetry data and passes operations to the underlying database.

-In the following, you are going to use
+In the following example, you are going to use
 [Docker Compose](https://docs.docker.com/compose/) to run the otel-collector example from the otelsql repository.
 This example uses a MySQL client with the otelsql instrumentation.
-The telemetry data it generates will be pushed to the OpenTelemetry Collector, then it shows the trace data on Jaeger and the metrics data on the Prometheus server.
+The telemetry it generates will be pushed to the OpenTelemetry Collector.
+Then, it shows the trace data on Jaeger and the metrics data on a Prometheus server.

 Here is the data flow: